ClassicDIY/SkyeTracker/code/Arduino/SkyeTracker/README.md

 Once setup with the PlatformIO extension, use File->Open Folder to open the project selecting the `SkyeTracker-master\code\Arduino\SkyeTracker` folder.

-The Arduino type can be set to UNO or NANO in the platform.ini.
+The Arduino type can be set in the platform.ini.